AlaaElden98/CollegeSystem/README.md

 ### Sees all students, and delete any student left the collage (Stable)

--- in this screen all student has been accepted in arts will be show
+-- in this screen all students have been accepted in arts will be shown

 <img width="250" alt="portfolio_view" src="https://user-images.githubusercontent.com/48976562/74084864-0647f280-4a7c-11ea-88c7-dfc2786ecda9.png">